Skip to main content

 1. From your Judge.me admin, go to Settings > Request scheduling.

-• If you already created at least one custom timing, click Custom product timing.
+• If you already created at least one custom timing, open Custom product timing.

 3. Give the schedule a name, for example Digital products or Pre-orders.

-4. Choose the Order trigger for this schedule.
+5. To choose the Order trigger for this schedule:

 Products assigned to a custom schedule use that schedule’s trigger and timing instead of the store-level timing settings.